 Morphometric and ageing studies have found consistent differences between adult hoki taken from the two main dispersion areas (Chatham Rise and Sub-Antarctic), and from the two main spawning grounds in Cook Strait and WCSI (Livingston et al 1992, Livingston & Schofield 1996b, Horn & Sullivan 1996).
 These differences demonstrate that there are possibly two sub-populations of hoki.
-Whether or not they reflect genetic differences between the two sub-populations, or they are just the result of environmental differences between the Chatham Rise and Sub-Antarctic, is not known.
+Whether or not they reflect genetic differences between the two sub-populations, or they are just the result of environmental differences between the Chatham Rise and Sub-Antarctic, or of size-based movement between stock areas, is not known.
 No genetic differences have been detected with selectively neutral markers (Smith et al 1981, 1996), but a low exchange rate between stocks could reduce genetic differentiation.
-Results of an ongoing genetics study indicate that there appears to be little genetic differentiation between hoki within the New Zealand EEZ although differences were detected between New Zealand and Tasmanian hoki (Koot et al 2021).
+Results of a genetics study indicate that there appears to be little genetic differentiation between hoki within the New Zealand EEZ although differences were detected between New Zealand and Tasmanian hoki (Koot et al 2021).